giellalt/giellalt.github.io/proof/gramcheck/GrammarCheckerDocumentation.md

 # Grammar checkers for individual languages

-Within this infrastructure grammarcheckers are developed for the following languages:
+Within the Giellalt infrastructure grammarcheckers are developed for the following languages:

 - North Saami
 - Lule Saami